blaues0cke/PiSleepTalk/README.md

 * `/usr/sleeptalk/records_to_render`
 * `/usr/sleeptalk/test-data` Just contains test data I need to implemenet the whole stuff

+All folders that contain record data have to start with `record_` since the status page only watches folders starting with this prefix.

 ## Workflow

 Files are processed in the following folders: